Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Does a property price drop look likely in Hai Phong as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Hai Phong over the next 12 months is low, unless Vietnam experiences a major credit accident or unexpected policy shock.
+As of 2026, the chance of a meaningful property price decline in Hai Phong over the next 12 months looks low to medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Hai Phong.